MehulKK/MehulKK/README.md

 ![](https://komarev.com/ghpvc/?username=MehulKK&color=blue&style=flat)

-- 💻 Developer with more then 5 years experience
+- 💻 Developer with more then 9 years experience
+- 💡 Problem Solver
-- 🔭 I’m currently working on Android
+- 🔭 I’m currently working on Android | Flutter
+- 💬 Ask me about Android and Flutter.
+- 😄 Pronouns: he | his

 ### 📫 How to reach me: